GurkNathe/Pathfinding-Algorithms/README.md

 --- Add explanation ---

-## Random Walk pathfinding algorithm:

-To stop algorithm while it is running press the "S" key.

-From the starting node choose a random neighbor node to check.
-If the node is the end, stop; if the node isn't the end, choose a random neighbor of it and repeat until the end is reached.

-This algorithm is literally randomly guessing a route from start to end, it is by no means ment to be taken serious and was just something fun to look at.

 ## Breadth First Search (BFS) pathfinding algorithm:

 To stop algorithm while it is running press the "S" key.